Big Ski Lifts & Terrain

 Lifts

-Lift highlights include the 6-pack Powder Seeker with its heated seats and hoods that services some nice expert terrain, and the 8-pack Ramcharger with its hoods and fat-arse seats (apparently they’re not just extra wide but also ergonomically shaped!!).
+Lift highlights include the likes of the 6-pack Powder Seeker with its heated seats and hoods that services some nice expert terrain, the 8-pack Ramcharger with its hoods and ‘fat-arse’ seats (apparently, they’re not just extra wide but also ergonomically shaped!!), and from season 25/26, the new Explorer 10-seat gondola (with heated seats of course, such luxury) which links beautifully with the tram.
 The Ramcharger seems like total overkill for such short vertical, but at least it’s handy to get evening diners up the hill to the restaurant.
-A major lowlight of the Big Sky Resort lifts is the tram, which only fits 15 people and goes every 4 minutes, so the lifting capacity is useless.
-Expect medium waits when the snow conditions are naff and ridiculous waits of an hour plus when it’s a powder day.
-At least the powder lines last all day.
+A previous major lowlight of Big Sky Resort was the Lone Peak tram, which in its original iteration only fitted 15 people/trip.
+The resulting lift lines were ridiculous on a powder day, but at least the powder lines lasted all day.
+Now the newly installed tram has a 75-person capacity should lift waiting times are less, but so are the fresh powder lines!

 Considering some of the very modern lifts, it’s surprising that some of the lift systems are very antiquated whereby you have to pull your pass out each time you get on the lift.